Psykotikism/Mutant_Tanks/README.md

 10. How do I add more Super Tanks?

-- Add a new entry in the KeyValues config file.
+- Add a new entry in the config file.
-- Raise the maximum value of the `st_typerange` ConVar.
+- Raise the maximum value of the `Type Range` setting.

 Example:

-`st_typerange "1-69" // The plugin will check for 69 entries when loading the config file.`

 ```
 "Super Tanks++"
 {
+	"Plugin Settings"
+	{
+		"General"
+		{
+			"Type Range" "1-69" // The plugin will check for 69 entries when loading the config file.
+		}
+	}
 	"Tank #69"
 	{
 		"General"